Lotus Flower (song)

-"Lotus Flower" is a song by the English rock band Radiohead, released on their eighth studio album, The King of Limbs (2011).
-It features singer Thom Yorke's falsetto over syncopated beats and a synthesiser bassline.
+"Lotus Flower" is a song by the English rock band Radiohead, released as the lead single from their eighth studio album, The King of Limbs (2011).
+It features Thom Yorke's falsetto over syncopated beats and a synthesiser bassline.
 Its music video, featuring Yorke's erratic dancing, attracted millions of views and inspired an internet meme.

-Though it was not released as a commercial single, "Lotus Flower" entered charts including the UK Singles Chart, the US Alternative Songs chart, and the Billboard Japan Hot 100.
+Though it was not released as a commercial single, "Lotus Flower" entered charts including the UK singles chart, the US Alternative Songs chart, and the Billboard Japan Hot 100.
 It received positive reviews and was nominated for Best Rock Performance, Best Rock Song and Best Music Video at the 54th Annual Grammy Awards.

-Recording
+Background

-Radiohead singer Thom Yorke debuted a solo version of "Lotus Flower" at the Echoplex in Los Angeles on 2 October 2009, while on tour with his band Atoms for Peace.
-Like the rest of The King of Limbs, "Lotus Flower" was possibly recorded in the house of actress Drew Barrymore.
-On 24 January 2010, Radiohead suspended recording to perform at the Music Box Theater, Hollywood, to raise funds for Oxfam responding to the 2010 Haiti earthquake; at the show, Yorke performed "Lotus Flower" alone on acoustic guitar.
+The Radiohead singer, Thom Yorke, debuted a solo version of "Lotus Flower" at the Echoplex in Los Angeles on 2 October 2009, while on tour with his band Atoms for Peace.
+On 24 January 2010, Radiohead suspended work on their album The King of Limbs to perform at the Music Box Theater, Hollywood, to raise funds for Oxfam responding to the 2010 Haiti earthquake.
+At the show, Yorke performed "Lotus Flower" alone on acoustic guitar.
 The show was released free online in December 2010 as Radiohead for Haiti.